fayfayMN/fayfayMN/README.md

 * **[AgentDS-Retail-Banking-Fraud](https://github.com/fayfayMN/AgentDS-Competition-Winning-Solution-in-Retail-Banking)**: The real-world data and domain knowledge & logic and Python pipeline behind the 1st Place MN AGENT.AI win.
 * **[HeatMap-Burn-Care-Access](https://github.com/fayfayMN/HeatMap_Burn_2026_Hackathon_Burn_Care_Access_Analysis)**: Collaborative Hackathon project.
 I developed interactive mapping and data synthesis to identify gaps in healthcare services.
 * **[Developer-Skills-Analysis](https://github.com/fayfayMN/Developer_skills_Trends_analysis)**: IBM Capstone.
 Engineered a pipeline for 70k+ records to bridge the gap between education and market demand.
-* **[Career Orchestrator: Multi-Agent Strategy Engine](https://github.com/fayfayMN/Career-Orchestrator-MultiAgent-Platform.git):** A production-grade 7-agent Python system featuring a Phase-Gate "Gatekeeper" Architecture and strict JSON parsing to audit resume-job alignment and automate multimodal interview coaching.
+* **[Career Orchestrator: Multi-Agent Strategy Engine](https://github.com/fayfayMN/Career-Orchestrator-MultiAgent-Platform.git):** A personal AI assistant that handles the heavy lifting of job hunting—automatically auditing job requirements to save you energy, tailoring your professional persona, and acting as a live coach to bridge the gap between your skills and your next big role.

 ## 🏗️ In-Progress (Current Builds)